emilsw/ew/full-time.md

 * Extensive experience working cross-functionally - collaborating with designers, developers, marketers to carry out splits tests, marketing campaigns and product improvements (CRO and product management are overlapping disciplines)
 * Have hired and managed a group of contractors
 * Self-organized and entrepreneurial (I've been running my own consultancy and working remotely 5+ years)
+* Fairly tech Savvy (You don't want me to code but HTML/CSS/JS is not foreign to me.
+I've built and coded websites and a/b test variants myself.
+I'm comfortable learning and picking up new tech or tools quickly)
 * Results focused, curious and I have the hunger and passion to work alongside other smart people, grow and achieve remarkable results
 * Personality tests:
    * [Strengthsfinder](https://drive.google.com/file/d/1HhfPPXNlv7SBxzYcYjPxbaL4VTqvQDZk/view?usp=sharing) - Doer/Thinker w/ Influencer